-I was just organizing my office drawer and found a priority list from my wedding preparations.
-This was also the list which I had shared with a colleague of mine who had gotten married just after I did.
-She told me this was very handy so I decided to share it here so some of you can benefit from it.
+This was also the list which I had shared with a colleague of mine who got married just after I did.
+She told me this was very handy so I decided to share it here so you can also benefit from it.

 Our bridals take really long to get ready so this is the second thing which we need to finalize as soon as our wedding dates are set.
 It is probably the hardest job of all to look for your wedding dress ideas and inspiration.